2017 Holiday Guide: Awesome Gifts for Your Favorite Geek

 - Related: 10 Coffee Mugs to Get You Through Your Monday Meeting

 - Pros: Filters remove bitterness from coffee, doesn’t require any electricity, stylish design, highly popular among coffee geeks.

 - Cons: More time consuming to brew coffee, coffee gets cold quickly, somewhat difficult to clean.

 Buy This Gift for the Geek Who Loves Old-School Nintendo

 First available on Etsy before heading over to Kickstarter, the Question Block Lamp is the perfect gift for the geek who can’t get enough of Super Mario, Nintendo or video games in general.
 After a successful funding campaign, these lamps are rolled off the production line and are now readily available.
 It even plays the gold coin sound effect when turning it off and on!
-If for any reason this isn’t available prior to the holidays, Super Mario Wall decals are a good backup gift idea—perfect for a cubicle.
+If for any reason this isn’t available prior to the holidays, the Jumping Super Mario Question Block Lamp a good backup gift idea.

 - MSRP: $59 | Lowest Price on Ben’s: n/a

 - Related: Ben’s Guide to Choosing and Finding Nintendo Amiibos